-Israel’s scientific researchers and academics boast a disproportionate number of accomplishments and internationally-recognized breakthroughs, which disguise the small size and nature of the community and its limited resources.
+Israel’s scientific researchers and academics boast a disproportionate number of accomplishments and internationally-recognized breakthroughs, despite the small size and limited resources of the community.

 The world of scientific research and academia in Israel is highly competitive.
 The number of positions is limited and funding for research is unusually tight.
 However, the Olim who succeed in joining the ranks of Israeli researchers find an incredibly impressive group of academics with strong international standing and a significant number of accomplishments.